-It came as bit of a suprise to everyone when Demon's Souls, not only being impossibly difficult to pronounce, also presented a rather substantial challenge to players and, above all else, was a radical cult hit, exceeding all expectations and shipping approximately 720,000 copies (admittedly, there are probably actual cults with more members than this but still).
+It came as bit of a suprise to everyone when Demon's Souls turned out tbe be excellent, and even more of a suprised to From Software when it performed well.
+It became a radical cult hit, exceeding all expectations and shipping approximately 720,000 copies (admittedly, there are probably actual cults with more members than this but still).
 The moment I heard about Demons� Souls I was instantly intrigued by it � I�d been told very little about it aside from the unforgiving difficulty which is what attracted me the most.
 However, it passed me by as I was a filthy, jobless student back then (things haven�t changed much) and I didn�t have a PS3.

 A few years later though, I had fallen into a menial job which gifted me with enough money to buy a genuine Perpetual Firmware Updates 3 and I was able to wrestle a copy of Demon�s Souls from my flatmate.
 After a mere thirty hours of getting my ass handed to me by obese wizards wearing top hats, my brain being devoured by hideous octopus men and becoming a little too familiar with a certain Archstone courtesy of Old King Allant, I had bent the game to my will and made it my bitch � the challenge was a welcome one, yes, but as it turned out, it was not the game�s strongest feature.

 Demons� Souls provided an incredibly oppressive and disturbing experience which permeated all aspects of the game, from NPCs and enemy design to environments and item descriptions.
 In fact, survival horror sweetheart of the year, scratch that, of the decade, Jasper Byrne (go and play Lone Survivor if you haven�t already), is a huge fan Demons� Souls and Dark Souls and if he loves it, who are you to argue?
 This game isn�t just a �dark fantasy�, it isn�t just a mercilessly difficult RPG, it is a survival horror experience that will chew you up, spit you out and leave your crumpled, phlegm-covered corpse come crawling back for more.

 So yes, I loved Demons� Souls and so you can probably imagine my delight when I finally got to sink my teeth into Dark Souls and my further climactic joy when Dark Souls II was announced at the Spike Videogame Samuel L. Jackson Advertisements Thing.
 That being said, it cannot be denied that Dark Souls is by no means perfect � it has its flaws and, they can be pretty glaring flaws at that but the core design values remain solid despite a few technical faults.

 This is a game that was built on a lower budget than most but the developers didn�t let that hold it back.
 From Software was able to create a world with more depth and intrigue than many of its RPG counterparts through a clever use of minimalist plot and a narrative and lore embedded into item descriptions, environments and tangential dialogue.
 Dark Souls uses its simplicity to create a sense of mystery which gradually unfolds over the course of multiple play-throughs, tantalisingly exposing its secrets to you piece by piece like a high class prostitute unwrapping tiny morsels of a tasty steak.

 The oppressive atmosphere coupled with the very low number of friendly NPCs creates a sense of being so helplessly alone.
 You are whisked away from the decaying Undead Asylum and planted into the last bastion of a long dead civilisation.
 What is perhaps most haunting about the world of Lordran is how it avoids the clich� of a society ruined by a cataclysmic event which rendered its inhabitants into snarling and grotesque creatures.
 No, the tale of Lordran is one of genuine tragedy; a world which slowly decayed centuries ago, abandoned by the gods, the denizens are ghoulish beings that have been left to fester as they die a thousand times over until they lose their minds and turn hollow.

 Even the developers leave you crying and alone, providing only the most basic instructions and quite happily letting you wonder off in the wrong direction to a quick and unsightly death straight after the �tutorial� level.
 These elements create the sense of crushing loneliness which Dark Souls revels in and utilises to effectively craft an unforgettable atmosphere which will slip the surly bonds of the game and creep right into your subconscious mind as you are repeatedly scorched, poisoned, stabbed, hacked and crushed to death.
 The sense of isolation and the intense difficulty create the perfect blend; these aspects become synonymous, �the difficulty isn�t a club the designers bash you with, but the palette with which they paint the experience� (Chris Dahlen, Save the Robot).
 The difficulty is the core of the game and the environments, characters and art style create the magnificent structure built upon those foundations.

 Isolation is the recurrent theme in Dark Souls and no matter what, you will always be alone in Lordran.
 Yes you can touch the glowing white soapstone which offers a strange sense of warming comfort in the cold, bleak landscape but any relationship you forge with another player will be fleeting as they rapidly fade from existence in the jubilant wake of victory.
 In this respect, Dark Souls presents somewhat of a paradox in regards to the sense of loneliness � the ghosts of other players haunt the world, illustrating that you are, in fact, not alone and that other people are facing the same trials are you.
 However, this sense of empathy and cooperation is quickly sundered when YOxXDarkSwagSniper69AssassinXxLO invades your world, subsequently eviscerates you and, as �You Died� slowly melts onto the screen, you feel betrayed and alone once more.

 From Software seamlessly merged the multiplayer and single player into one cohesive experience, preying on the inherent malevolence of mankind.
 As your character dies you go slowly insane along with them as you are both helped and betrayed by your fellow man.
-Do you trust the promise of ‘phat lutes’ scribbled on the floor in crayon and leap into the darkness?
+Do you trust the promise of �phat lutes� scribbled on the floor in crayon and leap into the darkness?
 Or do you walk away and risk missing out on all the hot, steamy, treasure action?
 It wasn�t long until I began to instinctively distrust the glowing orange graffiti that litters Lordran but, every so often, my cynicism would fade and I�d instantly fall prey to the malignant whimsy of another player; the vicious cycle would beginning anew.

 Even so, a deceptive message of this sort offers no discernible benefits, except perhaps the approval of other likeminded trolls who would positively vote your message up, granting the author Humanity and the message a semblance of credibility.
 However, I highly doubt that such an unlikely prospect is what encourages these deceptions; but more a sense of knowing that someone, somewhere, will have fallen for your nefarious scheme.
 In fact, it was such a thought which would often give me comfort as I ran once again through the mobs towards the Bed of Chaos, or up and over the rooftops of Anor Londo as the Silver Knight archers impaled me from afar with, what I can only assume, were the smuggest of grins upon their faces.